Tornado outbreak of May 4–6, 2007: Greensburg, Kansas

 The massive tornado continued due-north, following Main Street into the south side of Greensburg.
 Multiple homes, including an entire row of seven adjacent residences, were swept completely away and scattered across a field in this area at the south edge of town.
 Three of the houses were well-bolted to their foundations, and ground scouring occurred nearby.
 Damage in this area was rated EF5 as a result.

 The destroyed Greensburg High School after the tornado.

 Two schools, a Tractor Supply Company store, the Greensburg City Hall and other businesses fell victim to the violent winds and were destroyed or flattened.
 A motel on the west side of town was severely damaged, trees throughout the town were completely denuded and stripped clean of all bark, and vehicles were thrown hundreds of yards and mangled beyond recognition.
 Several fire hydrants were ripped from the ground in town as well.
 Greensburg High School was mostly destroyed by the tornado, sustaining high-end EF4 damage.
 One wing of the school was completely flattened, despite being well-built and constructed with triple-thick masonry walls.

 The Kiowa County Memorial Hospital was severely damaged at EF3 intensity, and a 4.9-ton reinforced concrete beam was lifted from the structure and thrown onto a nearby vehicle.
 Past downtown, neighborhoods in northern Greensburg were completely flattened, and many homes were swept cleanly away.
 A large brick Mennonite Church in this area was completely leveled with the foundation partially swept clean of debris, vehicles were thrown and mangled, trees sustained complete debarking, and severe ground scouring occurred before the tornado left the city limits.
 The tornado continued north of Greensburg, executing a loop in a farm field before dissipating.
 The total path length was 22 mi, and the width of the funnel reached 1.7 mi.
 Overall, 95% of Greensburg was destroyed.
 A total of 961 homes and businesses were destroyed, 216 received major damage and 307 received minor damage.

 Trousdale–Belpre, Kansas

-After the main Greensburg tornado dissipated, this extremely large wedge tornado developed north of town.
+After the main Greensburg tornado dissipated, this intense and enormous wedge tornado developed north of town.
 The tornado rapidly grew to 2.2 mi in diameter as it moved northeast.
 Near the beginning of the path, two farms were destroyed at high-end EF3 strength, a combine was tossed 1/4 of a mile and smashed to pieces, farm machinery and irrigation pivots were destroyed, along with trees and power lines.
 Many trees were denuded and debarked in rural areas.
 The tornado crossed into Edwards County, where additional farms were destroyed, one person was injured, and livestock was killed before the tornado dissipated south of Belpre.

-At the time, this was the second largest tornado ever documented, behind the 2004 Hallam tornado, before being surpassed by the 2013 El Reno tornado, the 2016 Jiangsu tornado, and the 2020 Bassfield tornado.